 Highlights from a visit to this architectural gem include Roman ruins in the Armoury Hall, original Giotto frescoes, the Palatine Chapel, and two museums that feature a series of Neapolitan paintings dating back to the 17th century.

 Take note of the incredible Watch Tower and appreciate the intricate details of the famous Triumphal Arch, which is composed of marble and was built to mark Alfonso I of Aragon’s entry to the city in the mid-1400s.

 In the Scandinavian city of Oslo lies a castle fit for a Viking dating all the way back to 1299.
 Its harborside location adds to the postcard-worthy scene, with fantastic views of the city and the Oslo Fjord.

-It endured many sieges over time before being transformed into a royal residence and Renaissance-style castle by King Christian IV in the 16th century.
+Akershus Castle, one of the most beautiful places to visit in Norway, has endured many sieges over time before being transformed into a royal residence and Renaissance-style castle by King Christian IV in the 16th century.
 Today, the castle is host to numerous banquets and events and houses government reception rooms, a small church, and the Royal Mausoleum.